Everything about Plastisol

 How is Plastisol Applied?

-Not only is Plastisol a cost-effective product, but because dipping can be automated, integrating into production lines, it is extremely cost-effective to apply too.
+Not only is Plastisol a cost-effective product, but because dipping can be automated, and integrated into production lines, it is extremely cost-effective to apply too.
 As the object or product is dipped into the bath of Plastisol, it forms an even layer on the object.

 Once applied, Plastisol needs to be cured to form the incredibly tough protective coating that we required, and this involved heating the piece to between 300 and 400°F. Once cured, the coating bonds to the object and provides exceptional, long-term protection.